L-u-n-a/musicCreator/README.md

 # A homebrew Yousician for the browser

-Includes pitch detection using the mic.<br />
+Includes pitch detection using a mic.<br />
 Includes tempo.

 ## Running the site

+###### Currently only runs in Firefox!

 Run using an Http server.<br />
-In Linux just type: python -m SimpleHTTPServer 8000, inside the home dir.<br />
+In Linux just type: python -m SimpleHTTPServer 8000, inside the home dir.
+Then connect to localhost:8000 inside your browser.<br />

 Also hosted on: https://l-u-n-a.github.io/musicCreator

+---

+Please use this code for whatever you want.<br />
+It's messy and a little hacky, but it works well for simple songs.

 ---